James-Fleming12/EvidentialHDC/docs/cov_shift/inter_cov.md

 **Why (mechanism, from the combined evidence).** The Diagnostic-5 "BN mismatch" was a *symptom of the input collapse*, not the cause.
-The probe showed conv1 is healthy (no saturation) — the geometry dies because the *remission channel itself* is erased at the input (D3: var → 1.3e-5), so the information to name points is absent before the network ever sees it.
+The probe showed conv1 is healthy (no saturation); the geometry dies because the *remission channel itself* is erased at the input (D3: var → 1.3e-5), so the information to name points is absent before the network ever sees it.
 Re-calibrating the frozen BN stats cannot create information that was destroyed at the input; it just moves